erthink/libmdbx/README.md

 11. Ability to determine whether the particular data is on a dirty page or not, that allows to avoid copy-out before updates.

-12. Extended information of whole-database, sub-databases, transactions, readers enumeration.
+12. Extended information of whole-database, tables/sub-databases, transactions, readers enumeration.
    > _libmdbx_ provides a lot of information, including dirty and leftover pages
    > for a write transaction, reading lag and holdover space for read transactions.